Matt Stevens (rugby union): Early life

 Stevens was born on 1 October 1982 in Durban, South Africa.
-He was educated at Kearsney College in KwaZulu-Natal and played his youth rugby in South Africa.
+He was educated at Kearsney College and played his youth rugby in South Africa.
 He earned representative honours for Western Province, South African Universities and the Junior Springboks at Under 18 and Under 19 level, before deciding to move to England to pursue his university studies.

 Rugby career

-At Bath University, he soon came to the attention of the local club and made his first appearances at the end of the 2002–03 season.
+At the University of Bath, he soon came to the attention of Bath Rugby and made his first appearances at the end of the 2002–03 season.

 He went on to represent England Under-21s at the 2003 Rugby World Cup, held in Oxfordshire, impressing the first team coaches and winning a place on the summer tour to New Zealand and Australia.
 He made his first Test appearance as a replacement against the All Blacks before helping Bath to the top of the Premiership table in the 2003–04 season.
 Stevens was known for popping up in the back line during matches for Bath, and has quite a turn of pace for a front-rower.

 He made his Six Nations debut in 2005 and a series of eye-catching displays led to his selection for the 2005 Lions tour to New Zealand.
 He played in six games for the unbeaten midweek team, but was unable to force his way into the Test side.

 A shoulder injury during the 2006 Six Nations would rule Stevens out for over a year, with his next international action coming in the second test of England's summer tour of South Africa in 2007.
 Stevens was then included in the England squad for the 2007 World Cup, starting three pool games and featuring in all others as a replacement – appearing in the final as a replacement for captain Phil Vickery.